Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Results: observation of photoinduced moir e superlattice motion

-The schematic of the UED setup is shown in Fig.~\ref{fig:diffraction}(a), and described in detail in the Methods section.
-Our electron beam collimation and lensing system are capable of resolving diffraction features down to 100 $\mathrm{\mu m}^{-1}$ \cite{li2022kiloelectron, duncan2023multi}, making it particularly effective for resolving the moir\'{e} mini Brillouin zone.
-The high-quality, large-area WSe$_2$/MoSe$_2$ moir\'{e} structures with twist angles of $2^\circ$ and $57^\circ$ are constructed by stacking macroscopic monolayers from gold tape exfoliation \cite{liu2020disassembling, zaborski2024macroscopicuniform2dmoire}.
-Figure~\ref{fig:diffraction}(c) and (d) represent typical diffraction patterns from the large area $2^\circ$ twisted WSe$_2$/MoSe$_2$ moir\'{e} structure.
-The twist angles are measured between the monolayer Bragg peaks in the electron diffraction pattern, and confirmed with second harmonic generation, as shown in the Extended Data.
+The UED setup is shown schematically in Fig.~\ref{fig:diffraction}(a), and described in detail in the Methods section.
+Our electron beam source, collimation and lensing system are capable of resolving diffraction features down to 100 $\mathrm{\mu m}^{-1}$ \cite{li2022kiloelectron, duncan2023multi}, effective for resolving the moir\'{e} mini Brillouin zone.
+The high-quality, large-area WSe$_2$/MoSe$_2$ moir\'{e} structures with twist angles of $2^\circ$ and $57^\circ$ are constructed by stacking macroscopic monolayers from gold tape exfoliation \cite{liu2020disassembling}.
+Typical diffraction patterns from the large area $2^\circ$ twisted WSe$_2$/MoSe$_2$ moir\'{e} structure are shown in Fig.~\ref{fig:diffraction}(c) and (d).
+The twist angles are measured via monolayer Bragg peaks in the electron diffraction pattern, and confirmed with second harmonic generation (Extended Data 2).
+The electron beam is incident normal to the bilayer plane and thus diffraction is only directly sensitive to in-plane motion.

-With only threefold rotational symmetry, TMDC bilayers can exhibit different stacking orders locally, categorized as rhombohedral $R$ type (for small twist angles) or hexagonal $H$ type (for twist angles close to $60^\circ$).
-Due to variations in atomic overlaps at different local stacking configurations, the bilayer moir\'e superlattice will relax to optimize lower-energy stacking orders, and PLD occurs.
-This leads to a small additional adjustment of the local twist angle at alternating stacking domains \cite{carr2018relaxation}, as illustrated in Figure Fig.~\ref{fig:diffraction}(b).
-Consequently, electron diffraction from the moir\'{e} lattice is not merely a superimposition of the monolayer Bragg peaks.
-Instead, the diffraction patterns exhibit additional satellite peaks, in accordance with the superlattice Brillouin zone folding in both electron and phonon dispersion \cite{carr2018relaxation, zhang2018structural, rosenberger2020twist, sung2022torsional}.
-The intensity of these satellite peaks is directly correlated with the strength of the periodic lattice strain \cite{sung2022torsional}.
-A detailed quantitative description of this relationship, derived from kinematic diffraction theory, is provided in the Supplemental Information.
+The stacking orders for twisted TMDC bilayers include rhombohedral $R$ type (small twist angles) and hexagonal $H$ type (twist angles close to $60^\circ$).
+Atomic relaxation leads to an additional local twist \cite{carr2018relaxation}, as illustrated in Fig. ~\ref{fig:diffraction}(b).
+Consequently, electron diffraction from the moir\'{e} lattice is not merely a superposition of the monolayer Bragg peaks, but exhibits satellite peaks.

-To resolve the moir\'{e} satellite peaks, we magnify the feature at index (2,-1) highlighted in Fig.~\ref{fig:diffraction}(c) with post-sample projection optics.
-The magnified view clearly captures both the Bragg peaks of the individual monolayers and the two satellite peaks of the moir\'{e} structure, as demonstrated in Figs.~\ref{fig:diffraction} (d).
-The intensity of the satellite peaks, located between the Bragg peaks, is maximally enhanced due to constructive interference between the scattering amplitudes of the individual monolayers.
-This constructive interference arises from the fact that the PLDs in the top and bottom layers have equal magnitude and are anti-parallel \cite{yoo2019atomic, sung2022torsional}.